• Skip to main content

 You could also freeze leftover cornbread.
 Wrap the individual slices in plastic wrap and store them into a freezer bag or container up to 4 months.
 Thaw in the refrigerator overnight before serving.

-A sliced batch of cornbread in a cast iron skillet.
+A batch of gluten free cornbread in a cast iron skillet, sliced showing the inside texture.

 Recipe FAQs